ensdomains/renewal-widget/README.md

 ### How do I become the referral partner?

 Please apply via [google form](https://forms.gle/zCX5RH1aQ4RnTnAXA)

 ### I want to customise the widget.

 If you want to have full control of how to show ENS referral, I suggest using our [renewal library](https://github.com/ensdomains/renewal) wchich this widget uses underneath.

+### What if our app/site has our own way of renewing ENS withing going to app.ens.domains?

+Please contact makoto@ens.domains.
+We can discuss separately.